P25Scanners/hack-the-left/README.md

 To Do's: Create a rtl-sdr (JAVA) driver for P25 scanning.

 Vision: Once an rtl-sdr driver is written, anyone can set up a police recording station for the cheap price of $19 (an rtl-sdr).
 The recordings will be databased into an archive which can be used for evidence in police-related violence cases.
-There is also some talk of later on running the recordings through a text-processing engine and perhaps adding some automatic functionality when search-words are found- like dropping pins on addresses, or warning people if they're near an addres....
+There is also some talk of later on running the recordings through a text-processing engine and perhaps adding some automatic functionality when search-words are found- like dropping pins on addresses, or warning people if they're near an address....
 But first, we just need a simple rtl-sdr driver.

-Repository created for Cop Radio project for <a href=https://noisebridge.net/wiki/HackTheLeft#Tentative_Schedule>hack-the-left<a> hackathon, happening this weekend Feb.
-5-7 @ Noisebridge.

 Props to <a href='https://github.com/rhodey'>rhodey</a> for writing the code-base we're going to hack on.